Regaining Control: 10 Effective Strategies to Combat Panic Attacks

 You can:

-• Or there are things like roll on essential oil applicators, so that you can apply small amounts to key areas such as wrists, for you to smell and focus on the scent and the positive memories they can evoke.
+Apply small amounts of essential oils to key areas such as your wrists, allowing you to smell and focus on the scent and the positive memories they can evoke.

 Research shows that lavender essential oil can reduce anxiety levels by up to 30% when used regularly, promoting relaxation and emotional balance.